davidarbib/miniRT/README.md

 ## Installation

 We need :
-* On Linux : Xlib (v11) and his extension (already installed on Ubuntu distros)
+* On Linux : clang/gcc, Xlib (v11) and his extension (already installed on Ubuntu distros)
-* On Mac OS : Nothing
+* On Mac OS : clang/gcc
+(you can change CC value in Makefile to set clang)

 Clone this repo :
 ```bash